 Comparison of reference management software (Wikipedia): Comparisons of about 30 desktop-based and web-based tools.
 Includes information on integration with word processors, supported platforms, import/export capabilities, citation styles, and more.

-EndNote is a client-based program, which means the software resides on your computer and is not accessible via the Internet.
+EndNote is a client-based program, which means the software resides on your computer and is not accessible via the Internet (but you can sync with the web-based version).
 EndNote features include:

 For a comparison of the differences among the current EndNote version and earlier versions, see their comparison chart.